Preview Appearance APIs

 </div>

 The preview module provides a component to define that an object is selectable in the preview.
-This component can be imported from "mendix/preview/Selectable"
+This component can be imported from "mendix/preview/Selectable", accepts an item from an object list property as an object parameter, and has an optional caption parameter.

 import { Selectable } from "mendix/preview/Selectable";